-Since (α'0, Σ') is in a very special form (it is a finite state system (FS) extended with "SF-tails"), it is in fact not necessary to use the above mentioned general algorithms.
+Since (α'0, Σ') is in a very special form (it is a finite state system (FS) extended with "SF-tails"), it is in fact not necessary to use the general algorithm from [9].
 Instead we can use a specialized (and probably more efficient) algorithm sketched in the next subsection.

-5.2 Specialized Algorithm
+5.2 Specialized algorithm